aiven/devportal/.github/vale/README.rst

   brew install shelltestrunner
   shelltest --diff .github/vale/tests/shelltest.test

-.. nothing to see here

 There's also a similar program, shtst_, if you prefer a Python script (or something that is ``pip install``-able).
 The test file syntax is very similar.
 I'm continuing with shelltest because it is more mature, and also because I find the ``--diff`` switch useful (which shtst does not have).

 .. _shelltestrunner: https://github.com/simonmichael/shelltestrunner
 .. _shtst: https://github.com/obfusk/shtst